jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/bb_views_part2/readme.md

   * Attached to the DOM using a `render` method.
 * Acts as a controller.
 Manages CRUD interactions with model.
   * Listening for events, not only in the DOM but also in the model!
+    - is this two way data binding?
   * `updateGrumble`, `deleteGrumble`.
   * It also handles non-CRUD interactions (e.g., toggle form, change background to lemonchiffon).
 * Generates DOM elements (e.g., forms) required for CRUD interactions.
   * Defined by a Handlebars template: `grumbleFormTemplate`.
   * A mini "specialty view" of sorts.
+    - is specialty view a special term? why in quotes here but not before?

+## Collection View

 Next: a **collection view** that does the same thing for multiple models in different scenarios.
   * When we first load Grumblr, all of our Grumbles should be rendered.